KostasPe15/Apriori_20Newsgroups/README.md

 The 20 newsgroups collection has become a popular data set for experiments in text applications of machine learning techniques, such as text classification and text clustering.

-The project contains the dataset and a csv file with the association rules that was produced.
+The project contains the dataset and a csv file with the association rules that were produced.